Nitaicandra/4DVisualizationTest/README.md

-This is the same cube, Notice how the inner cube does not move relative to the outer cube like you would expect following the logic of the perspective projection
+This is the same cube, notice how the inner cube does not move relative to the outer cube like you would expect following the logic of the perspective projection

 ![ezgif com-gif-maker-4](https://user-images.githubusercontent.com/89361982/139004725-e4ff6b14-746a-4a1a-9a19-24a3060e2921.gif)